-This feature is available to customers whose subscription includes the Terminus Hub.
+This feature is available to customers whose subscription includes Terminus Data Studio.

 What are Global Filters?

-- Account List: this data is based on lists you create and manage directly in the Terminus Hub.
+- Account List: This data is based on lists you create and manage directly in Data Studio.

 Global Filters Relationships